postsharp/Metalama.Documentation/conceptual/Aspects/advising/sharing-state.md

 uid: sharing-state-with-advice
 ---

-# Sharing State with Advices
+# Sharing State with Advice

 If you need to share _compile-time_ state between different pieces of advice, or between your implementation of the `BuildAspect` method and between advice, a few strategies are available to you.